minhtrung21032002/code-challenge-99Tech/readme.md

 3. The server should be running at `http://localhost:3000` and you can test it by making API requests.

-## Problem 5
+## Problem 6

 ### Software Requirement

 #### Overview
 This module handles updating and displaying the top 10 user scores on the scoreboard.
-It ensures live updates and secures against unauthorized score manipulations.
+It ensures live updates and secures access for updating scores

 #### Features
 - Display the top 10 user scores.